4 min read

 Did Aussies get a say in NVES legislation?

 The short answer is yes.
-Over the last 12 months, the Government has consulted with a broad range of stakeholders and has reviewed some 9,000 submissions that were made throughout the consultation period.
+During the consultation period in early 2024, the Government received around 8,900 submissions that were made throughout the consultation period.

 The consultation period led to a ’relaxing’ of the original NVES.